 Cardholders can also take advantage of an additional 20% off travel when redeeming points through the Ultimate Rewards® program, allowing cardholders to stretch their rewards even further.

 Awards tracking and redemption is easy through Chase Ultimate Rewards where you can track your rewards as they accumulate and use your rewards to directly book flights, hotels, cars or activities.
-Cardholders that also have the (no annual fee) Chase Freedom® card may find additional benefits by combining the power of Chase Freedom® with Chase Sapphire Preferred® Card.
+Cardholders that also have the ($0 annual fee) Chase Freedom® card may find additional benefits by combining the power of Chase Freedom® with Chase Sapphire Preferred® Card.
 Because points can be shared among the same Chase Ultimate Rewards® account you can take advantage of the high cash back rewards of Chase Freedom®’s rotating categories, and the discounted travel rates associated with Chase Sapphire.

 It is also important to look at the points transfer partners: